These best weekend getaways in New England will give you a taste of the northeast

 2. The Berkshires, Massachusetts

 Just a 3-hour drive from Boston and NYC, the Berkshires is a weekend retreat brimming with nature and character.
-This region extends from the tip of the Vermont border to the Connecticut state line.
+This region in Western Massachusetts extends from the tip of the Vermont border to the Connecticut state line.
 It’s home to charming B&Bs, intriguing museums, exhilarating outdoor activities, and exquisite farm-to-table dining.
+These cool things, along with the immaculate nature, make it a top romantic escape in New England.

 In this neck of the woods, outdoorsy types will find plenty of hiking trails and farmlands offering a taste of the countryside.
 Similarly, city people fall in love with the Berkshires for its eclectic country culture, best showcased by art museums and music festivals.

-Top things to see and do in the Berkshires
+Top things to see and do in the Berkshires, a top weekend getaway in New England for nature lovers

 From the gorges to the galleries, here’s what you should do when you visit the Berkshires.